- Introduction to Context Management

 - Edit the Configuration of an Active Directory Context Table

-- Default Active Directory Attribute Mapping
+- Default User Attribute Mapping for Active Directory

 - Microsoft Entra ID Context Tables